aice09/personal-website/_posts/2024-10-15-shredos-hardware-disposal.md

 ## Running the POC

-I set up **4 host machines** for the proof of concept and configured them to run the wipe process, with reporting built in so every wipe had a record attached to it — which drive, which method, and confirmation that it completed.
-Once the setup was solid, I shared the results with the team.
+I set up four host machines for the proof of concept and configured them to run the wipe process, with reporting built in so every wipe had a record attached to it — which drive, which method, and confirmation that it completed.
+Once the setup was solid, I shared the results with the IT asset management team.

 The output was successful across the board.
 Drives wiped cleanly, reports generated as expected, and the team had what it needed to sign off.
 That gave us the green light to proceed with rolling ShredOS out across the rest of the disposal backlog before those drives went to the vendor.